oldfatcrab/PSYCH101/README.md

 - The major Theorists of the Testing Tradition
     - Charles Darwin
     - Sir Francis Galton (Darwin's cousin)
-        - had a naive idea of how to study what makes people fit and the most most likely to survive
+        - had a naive idea of how to study what makes people fit and the most likely to survive
         - wanted to figure out what makes someone a genius, what makes somebody superior
         - in the testing tradition there is an underlying element of elitism; aristocracy
         - connected his ideas with Darwin's theory of evolution